-Mom accused of setting baby afire
+Mom accused of setting baby afire due in court

 Mount Holly, N.J. — A woman accused of dousing her newborn daughter with accelerant, setting her on fire and leaving her in the middle of a road is due in court Tuesday to answer to a murder charge.